Nikolai Rozhkov: After 1917

 After the February Revolution, Rozhkov was associated with the Mensheviks and became Deputy Minister of Post and Telegraph (May–July 1917) of the Provisional Government.
 He proposed to the Mensheviks and Socialist-Revolutionaries to create a "purely socialist state".

 After the Bolshevik Seizure of power Rozhkov became an opponent of the Soviet government and criticised the Bolsheviks for the closing down of the Constituent Assembly in the magazine Novaya Zhizn and later on for the policy of war communism in a personal letter to Lenin.
 Rozhkov was also one of the earliest supporters of the New Economic Policy.
 He continued his criticism of the new regime and was eventually arrested by the Cheka in 1921 and was held in custody at the Peter and Paul Fortress.
-He was then released but re arrested in 1922.
-The Central Committee of the Russian Communist Party (b) decided that Rozhkov should be exiled however after Rozhkov stated that he was willing to leave the Menshevik Party and cooperate with the Soviet government the decision was turned.
+He was then released but re-arrested in 1922.
+The Central Committee of the Russian Communist Party (b) decided that Rozhkov should be exiled.
+However, after Rozhkov stated that he was willing to leave the Menshevik Party and cooperate with the Soviet government the decision was turned.

 Upon his return to Moscow Rozhkov became involved in academic work and became lecturer at the Communist Academy, the Institute of Red Professors and the Moscow State University.
 In 1926 he was appointed director of the State Historical Museum in Moscow.

-Nikolai Rozhkov died on February 22, 1927, aged fifty eight.
+Nikolai Rozhkov died on February 22, 1927, aged fifty nine.